g1zm02k/WebComic-Crawler/README.md

 # WebComic-Crawler
-A small collection of scripts for downloading select webcomics in their entirety.
+A small collection of scripts for downloading select webcomics in their entirety and update themselves with their current position ready for any new comic updates.

-I started with Sequential Art and it does what I want so I left it as is with no UI until I get back to it.

-Broodhollow was next, shortly followed by Oglaf, then the Tapas collection (which are basically all the same base script and rely on the Tapas.ahk for the legwork).

 Independant Scripts:
 - Bear Nuts